 Who To Call Next: Your Insurance Provider

-Once you’ve gotten your vehicle taken care of, you need to call your insurance carrier and inform them that you’ve been in a car accident.
+Once your vehicle is taken care of, you need to call your insurance carrier and inform them that you’ve been in a car accident.
 In the state of Georgia, most insurance providers require that you inform them of the accident soon or immediately following the accident.

-The insurance provider will ask you for details about the car accident, but remember that you’re not yet filing an insurance claim at this stage so you don’t need to provide them with proof or evidence just yet.
-Don’t take any blame for the accident.
+The insurance provider will ask you for details about the car accident, but remember that you’re not yet filing an insurance claim at this stage.
+You don’t need to provide them with proof or evidence just yet.
+Also, don’t admit fault or take any blame for the accident.

-After the accident, make sure to review the terms of your insurance policy to make sure that you comply with whatever stipulations it has on reporting the accident.
+After the accident, make sure to review the terms of your insurance policy to make sure that you comply with whatever requirements it has on reporting the accident.

 Related Blog: What To Do After a Car Accident in Georgia